Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 🌟 Safety & Certifications

-The materials in this category are intended for external applications such as training manikins, phantoms, practice skin and models that come into brief or repeated contact with human skin, but are not intended for implantation or long-term internal use .
+The materials in this category are intended for external applications such as practice mannequins, phantoms, practice skin, and models that come into brief or repeated contact with human skin, but are not intended for implantation or prolonged internal use.

-For training models: No specific certification is required.
-All platinum silicone models are safe for use in educational settings.
+For training models: No specific certification required.
+All platinum silicones are safe for use in educational environments.

-For each project, it's wise to conduct your own skin compatibility tests according to the institution's or client's guidelines, especially if there's frequent, intensive contact, such as in skills labs or with daily practice materials.
+For every project, it is advisable to conduct your own tests for skin compatibility according to the guidelines of the institution or client, especially if there is regular intensive contact, such as in skills labs or daily used training materials.

 💡 Advice & Support

 Siliconesandmore is happy to help you choose the right medical simulation silicone for your application.
-Whether it's a simple suture pad for basic skills, an advanced organ model for laparoscopic training, a realistic head with multiple skin layers, or a custom-developed imaging phantom, we have a suitable combination of platinum silicones, foams, and additives.
+Whether it's a simple suture pad for basic skills, an advanced organ model for laparoscopic training, a realistic head with different skin layers, or a custom-developed imaging phantom, there is always a suitable combination of platinum silicones, foams, and additives to be found.

 We advise on: